Best Things to Do in Tallinn in 2 Days

 This Gothic-style hall is a popular tourist attraction in Tallinn.

-- In summer (July and August), it is open from 11 am to 4 pm to visitors to visit each room from the basement to the attic.
+• In summer (July and August), it is open from 11 am to 4 pm for visitors to visit each room from the basement to the attic.
 It is closed on Sundays and Mondays.

 For an ideal 2-day Tallinn itinerary, I would not plan in more activities – while you could do more in one day, above mentioned Tallinn activities should be enough for a nice and relaxed day.
 I would plan just a dinner in the old town, walk the streets of the old town and end your day at the Town Hall Square.